 Right across the river from Porto is Vila Nova de Gaia, the town most known for storing Port Wine.

-This list could continue on and on, as the attractions in Porto are endless.
-Aside from physical beauty, Porto exudes welcoming energy that invites travelers into the enjoyable, exciting city life.
+This list could continue on and on, as the Porto attractions are endless.

-The people of Porto are so hospitable and willing to help foreigners embrace the local culture.
+Porto also has welcoming energy.
+The people are so hospitable and willing to help foreigners embrace the local culture.

 Though English is a widely known language, people will appreciate if you stumble through some Portuguese when asking for directions or suggestions.

 Porto is one of those cities that makes you feel right at home, even if you are just stopping by.